realTristan/ratex/README.md

 # // Procedure
 r.add_header("Procedure", enumerate = False)
 r.add_list(type = "enumerate", items = [
-    Text(r"The string was attached to the table."), Text(r"The mass was attached to the opposite end of the string."), r.raw_text(r"The mass was dropped and the bounceback height was measured."), r.raw_text(r"The net force was calculated.")
+    r.text(r"The string was attached to the table."), r.text(r"The mass was attached to the opposite end of the string."), r.text(r"The mass was dropped and the bounceback height was measured."), r.text(r"The net force was calculated.")
 ])

 # // Finalize the build